U-Alberta/ADaPT-ML/README.md

 ### Step 3: use data programming to create a labeled dataset ###

 Now that we have our gold labels, we are ready to perform data programming to label more data.
-If we skipped the manual annotation step, then we cannot use class balance as a parameter in training the Label Model, or perform an empirical evaluation of the Labeling Functions and Label Model.
+If we skipped the manual annotation step, then we would not be able to use class balance as a parameter in training the Label Model, or perform an empirical evaluation of the Labeling Functions and Label Model.
 However, even without gold labels, the labeled data from this step can be split into training and testing sets if the Label Model performs to our satisfaction.

 We have followed [these instructions](#step-4-changes-to-data-programmingdata-programming) to modify ADaPT-ML for our example classification task.
 We also sampled some data from CrateDB that we want to use as training data; for this example use case, we have one DataFrame with the multiclass datapoints and one DataFrame with the multilabel datapoints, and both DataFrames only have the columns `id` and `table`.
 Note: this sampling and DataFrame creation is not performed by ADaPT-ML (see [Contributing](#community-guidelines)).
 The DataFrames are called `multiclass_df.pkl` and `multilabel_df.pkl`, and both are stored in `$DP_DATA_PATH/unlabeled_data`.

-Once we run the first command in the following code block, we can check out the results using the MLflow UI, as seen in the diagram below.
-Now we have two DataFrames for the multiclass setting:
+Once we run the commands in the following code block...
-- `training_data.pkl` has the Label Model's predicted labels in the column `label` and the probability distribution over all classes in the column `label_probs`
-- `development_data.pkl` has the aforementioned columns in addition to the `gold_label` column from the `gold_df`

-We can run the second command in the following code block to get these DataFrames for the multilabel setting.

 ```shell
 docker exec dp-mlflow sh -c ". ~/.bashrc && wait-for-it dp-mlflow-db:3306 -s -- mlflow run --no-conda -e example --experiment-name eg -P train_data=/unlabeled_data/multiclass_df.pkl -P dev_data=1 -P task=multiclass -P seed=8 ."

 docker exec dp-mlflow sh -c ". ~/.bashrc && wait-for-it dp-mlflow-db:3306 -s -- mlflow run --no-conda -e example --experiment-name eg -P train_data=/unlabeled_data/multilabel_df.pkl -P dev_data=1 -P task=multilabel -P seed=8 ."
 ```
+...we can check out the results using the MLflow UI, as seen in the diagram below.

 ![Step 3](./graphics/step_3.png)

+- **3a** shows the landing page for MLflow, where runs can be filtered and selected.
+- **3b** has some metadata for the run, including the run command showing that default parameters were used.
+- **3c** shows the metrics available under the multilabel setting.
+- **3d** the result of Labeling Function evaluation against the gold labels in the `gold_df` are seen in `lf_summary_dev.html`
+- **3e** `development_data.pkl` has the aforementioned columns in addition to the `gold_label` column from the `gold_df`
+- **3f** `training_data.pkl` has the Label Model's predicted labels in the column `label` and the probability distribution over all classes in the column `label_probs`

 Once we have experimented with the Label Model parameters, Labeling Functions, and datasets to our satisfaction, we can copy and rename the final `training_data.pkl` and `development_data.pkl` for the multiclass setting from their spot in the `$DP_DATA_PATH/mlruns/1/eg/RUN_ID/artifacts` directory into `$MODELLING_DATA_PATH/train_data/multiclass_training_data.pkl` and `$MODELLING_DATA_PATH/test_data/multiclass_development_data.pkl`.
 We repeat the same procedure for the DataFrames from the multilabel setting.